Wilbert Roget II: Awards and recognition

 Roget's scores have earned multiple awards and nominations from the Recording Academy, the Game Audio Network Guild (GANG) and the Academy of Interactive Arts and Sciences (AIAS).
-In 2025, Roget's score for Helldivers 2 earned him a "British Academy Games Award for Music" at the BAFTA Awards;.
-Also in 2025, Roget's score for Star Wars Outlaws earned him a nomination for "Best Score Soundtrack for Video Games and Other Interactive Media" at the 67th Annual Grammy Awards; he also received two D.I.C.E.
+In 2025, Roget's score for Helldivers 2 earned him a "British Academy Games Award for Music" at the BAFTA Awards.
+Also in 2025, Roget's score for Star Wars Outlaws earned him a nomination for "Best Score Soundtrack for Video Games and Other Interactive Media" at the 67th Annual Grammy Awards.
+He also received two D.I.C.E.
 Award nominations for "Outstanding Achievement in Original Music Composition" at the 28th Annual D.I.C.E.
-Awards, for his works on Helldivers 2 (which he won) and Star Wars Outlaws.
+Awards, for his works on Helldivers 2 (which he eventually won) and Star Wars Outlaws.
 In 2020, Roget's work on Mortal Kombat 11 garnered him another nomination for "Outstanding Achievement in Original Music Composition" at the 23rd Annual D.I.C.E.
 Awards.
 In 2018, he swept the GANG Awards for Music of the Year, Best Interactive Score, Best Original Instrumental (tied), Best Game Audio Article/Publication, and Best Soundtrack Album for his Call of Duty: WWII soundtrack, which was also nominated for the D.I.C.E.
 Award for "Outstanding Achievement in Original Music Composition."
 In 2014, his soundtrack for Lara Croft and the Temple of Osiris was nominated for the D.I.C.E.
 Award for "Outstanding Achievement in Original Music Composition", and the GANG Awards for Music of the Year and Best Original Instrumental.
 In 2012, his soundtrack for Star Wars: The Old Republic won the GANG Award for Best Original Instrumental.
 In 2009, his soundtrack for Star Wars: The Force Unleashed was nominated for three GANG Awards.
 He also received GANG Awards in 2011, 2010, and 2006.